-If travelling from Zagreb, alone or in couple, train is, for many reasons, definatelly the best way to get to Split.
+If traveling from Zagreb, alone or in couple, train is, for many reasons, definately the best way to get to Split.
 Train isn't so fast but offers comfort, possibility to stretch the legs and watching beautiful landscapes.
-Not of less importance, you could take some nice pics, espacially while train passing along the river of Una.
+Not of less importance, you could take some nice pics, especially while train passing along the river of Una.

-Train ticket isn't expensive but it is advisable to book in advance if travelling during high season, July or august.
+Train ticket isn't expensive but it is advisable to book in advance if traveling during high season, July or august.

 Split train station isn't very busy.
 More people seem to use the rail lines as a pathway than a travel option.
 I saw parents walking their kids along the lines, but never a train.
 There's really only one route, and that's to Zagreb.
 The train line basically stops in Split.
 It doesn't go any further south, and it definitely doesn't go to Dubrovnik.